penchord/web/project_pages/stroke_geograpgy.md

 In order to help local, regional, or national planners design well-configured stroke services we have developed a number of approaches:

 1) **Stroke outcome modelling**: We have built [stroke outcome models](https://samuel-book.github.io/stroke_outcome/intro.html) that predict disability-level outcomes based on time to thrombolysis and thrombectomy.
 These models allow an evaluation of the trade-off between time to thrombolysis and time to thrombectomy.
 2) **Geographic analysis**: We have combined multiple sources of data to provide a [comprehensive data set for stroke unit geographical analysis](https://github.com/samuel-book/stroke_unit_demographics/tree/main) This includes demographic data, and travel times from to all stroke units from all small regions in the UK (Lower Super Output Areas, or *LSOAs*, each containing a population of about 1,500 people).
-Travel times were estimated using [Routino](https://www.routino.org/uk/) and [Open Street Map data](https://wiki.openstreetmap.org/wiki/Downloading_data) Travel times were calibrated against Google maps for clear road (2am) travel times.
+Travel times were estimated using [Routino](https://www.routino.org/uk/) and [Open Street Map data](https://wiki.openstreetmap.org/wiki/Downloading_data).
+Travel times were calibrated against Google maps for clear road (2am) travel times.
 These data sets allow us to identify which thrombolysis and thrombectomy centres are closest to people, and to estimate travel times to those hospitals.
 3) **Geographic optimisation**: An optimal system minimises travel times for patients, while ensuring all units receive  enough admissions to maintain expertise in emergency stroke care, but are not overwhelmed with admission numbers they could not cope with.
 We provide an analysis of patient outcomes and hospital admission numbers for different configurations of services.
 In order to provide solutions to this problem when there are too many possibilities to compute all possibilities we use multi-objective genetic algorithms.
 4) **Clinical pathway simulation**: A common question that may be raised is what bed capacity is required so that stroke patients are cared for in a specialist stroke ward.
 We provide simulation that takes into account the randomness of when strokes occur (creating peaks and troughs in admission numbers) and the varying length of stay of stroke patients.
 We help teams evaluate ways of coping with this variation without the need for large bed surpluses.

 ### An example analysis

-The analysis below shows the benefit of thrombolysis/thrombectomy using either *drip-and-ship* (left) or *mothership (middle) organisation of care, with the advantage to the patient of *mothership* also being shown (right).
-The benefit in this analysis has been converted to *utility* which is a universal scale for patient health ranging from 0 (dead) to 1 (full health).
-We see that the *mothership* model of care provides most overall benefit across most of the country, though in some remote areas patients would benefit from earlier local thrombolysis.
-However, such a model of care would be unsustainable for the thrombectomy centres as they would be overwhelmed with emergency stroke admissions, so local thrombolysis-only units are required to manage the sustainability of the system
+The analysis below shows the benefit of thrombolysis/thrombectomy using either *drip-and-ship* (left) or *mothership* (middle) organisation of care, with the advantage to the patient of *mothership* (over *drip-and-ship*) also being shown (right).
+The patient benefit in this analysis has been converted from the modified Rankin Scale measure of disability to *utility* which is a universal scale for patient health ranging from 0 (dead) to 1 (full health).
+We see that the *mothership* model (blue) of care provides most overall benefit across most of the country, though in some remote areas patients would benefit from earlier local thrombolysis using *drip-and-ship* (red).
+However, such a model of care would be unsustainable for the thrombectomy centres as they would be overwhelmed with emergency stroke admissions, so local thrombolysis-only units are required to manage the sustainability of the system.

 ![](./images/added_utility.jpg)
 *Maps of benefit of thrombolysis/thrombectomy depending on location of stroke and model of care.
 Left: Overall patient benefit using drip-and-ship model of care.
 Middle: Overall patient benefit using mothership model of care.
-Right: Difference between mothership and drip-and-ship model of care (blue = mothership is better).
+Right: Weighted advantage in utility of mothership over drip-and-ship (blue = mothership is better).
 Patient outcome is estimated on a utility scale of 0 (death) to 1 (full health).
-Thrombolysis-only centres are indicated by white circles, and combined thrombolysis/thrombectomy centres by red circles.
+Thrombolysis-only unit are indicated by white circles, and combined thrombolysis/thrombectomy centres by red circles.
 Where a patient lives closest to a combined thrombolysis/thrombectomy centre drip-and-ship and mothership are equivalent.

 ## **Projects**

-We have undertaken a range of projects to assist regional or national providers in planning services, and also undertake more foundational research to be able to model these systems.
+We have undertaken a range of projects to assist regional or national providers in planning services, and also undertaken more foundational research to be able to model these systems.

 ### National planning